How to watch: Bruins vs Rangers, Red Wings vs. Blackhawks this Sunday

 On Sunday, February 28, tune to NBC at 12:00 p.m.
 ET to watch the Boston Bruins head to the world’s most famous arena to face the New York Rangers in New York.
 Then later on at 7:00 p.m.
-ET, the Detroit Red Wings will take on the Chicago Blackhawks on NBCSN
+ET, the Detroit Red Wings will take on the Chicago Blackhawks on NBCSN.
+Watch online or with the NBC Sports App

 RELATED: Rangers add to misery for Bruins; More magic from Kaprizov